mlundine/Pockmark_Detection/README.md

 3. Convert the yolo and pix2pix outputs into shapefiles.
 4. Convert the bathy grid and yolo/pix2pix shapefiles into kmls.

-# Troubleshooting Errors
+# Troubleshooting

 Make sure all requirements are downloaded to the correct environments.
 Sometimes libaries need to be downloaded manually.

 Make sure the input grid is a single band geotiff containing bathymetry values.
 Also make sure the grid contains pockmarks.

 Make sure you are using a Windows10 machine with NVIDIA graphics card.
 This code will not work with a Mac.

+# Examining/Improving Results

+Results should be examined/refined with GIS software.

+Running on new data might trick up the current models.
+Training them on new data will help them adapt.

+Bumping the threshold up (default is 0.24) for the yolo model will help limit false positives.

+Trying finer resolutions (up to 1m) for the input DEM can improve results.
+Including overlap in the tiles can help with edge effects.